jmettraux/5town/out/creatures/Dragon_Silver_Young.md

 ***Breath Weapons (Recharge 5-6).*** The dragon uses one of the following breath weapons.

-***Cold Breath..*** The dragon exhales an icy blast in a 30ft\_9m\_6sq\_t cone.
+***Cold Breath.*** The dragon exhales an icy blast in a 30ft\_9m\_6sq\_t cone.
 Each creature in that area must make a DC 17 Constitution saving throw, taking 54 (12d8) cold damage on a failed save, or half as much damage on a successful one.

-***Paralyzing Breath..*** The dragon exhales paralyzing gas in a 30ft\_9m\_6sq\_t cone.
+***Paralyzing Breath.*** The dragon exhales paralyzing gas in a 30ft\_9m\_6sq\_t cone.
 Each creature in that area must succeed on a DC 17 Constitution saving throw or be paralyzed for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.